 While it's easier to use the Omni Discount Calculator, here are the steps to calculate discount rate in Excel:

-- Right click on the final cell and select Format Cells.
+- To view the discount as a percentage, right-click on the final cell and select

 How do I find the original price?

-To calculate the original price of an object when you only have its post-sale price and the percentage discount, follow these steps:
+To calculate the original price of an object when you only have its discounted price and the percentage discount, follow these steps.
+We'll use a discounted price of $80 and a percentage discount of 20%.

 - Marvel at what you could have been paying!

-Percentage discount is a discount that is given to a product or service that is given as an amount per hundred.
-For example, a percentage discount of 20% would mean that an item that originally cost $100 would now cost $80.
+Percentage discount is a discount applied to a product or service that is given as an amount per hundred.
+For example, a percentage discount of 20% would mean that an item that originally cost $100 would cost $20 less and would now cost $80.
 This is common with promotional and seasonal sales, as a way of encouraging consumers to buy an item at a reduced cost.